The Claromentis Blog | Intranet & Digital Workplace News

 Think about the needs of your intranet users

 It can be all too easy to get carried away with the minutiae of creating a local intranet site.
-But don’t forget the people who will be using the system on a daily basis: your intranet users.
+But don’t forget the people who will be using your on premise intranet software on a daily basis: your users.

 Put yourself in their shoes to understand what’s important to them.
 For instance, consider how your remote workers (which, thanks to Covid-19, will be in the majority at the moment) will be able to access the local intranet site from outside of your organisation’s network.
 Do you have a VPN ready-to-go that they can connect to?
 Or is there an allow-list to which you can add their IP addresses?